Bokoblin/DUTS2-OOP-BokoRunner/README.md

 The project allowed us to put into practice the Object Oriented Programming notions that we learnt in S2.

-Initially made to be based on a Model-View architecture as requested, the project can be considered as a Three-Tier Architecture with a Database, Models and Views.
+Initially made to be based on a Model-View architecture as requested, the project can be considered as a Multi-Tier Architecture with a persistence manager, an app core, models and views.

 Despite being initially a scholar project ended in May 2016, it is still receiving new features and "under the hood" improvements from Bokoblin.